 In addition to the one White bolt from the New Model Tanks (let’s call them “Panthers,” shall we?), another White bolt was added from the Ju-88, and two Red bolts were delivered courtesy of the Romanian Hs-129s.
-One of these attacking bolts was cancelled out by the arrival of the Soviet P-39, but since 3 is the maximum number of support dice you can add to a Battle, that P-39 wouldn’t make a difference unless the Soviet Yaks could achieve high results intercepting the escorted Axis Bombers (shooing enough of them away or outright killing them).
+One of these attacking bolts was canceled out by the arrival of the Soviet P-39, but since 3 is the maximum number of support dice you can add to a Battle, that P-39 wouldn’t make a difference unless the Soviet Yaks could achieve high results intercepting the escorted Axis Bombers (shooing enough of them away or outright killing them).

 But that’s not all!
 Because the German Paratroop Division landed, it not only chipped in its 2 Strength but also got to roll for airdrop “Surprise shifts.”
 With a Surprise Value of 3, a roll of 1, 2, or 3 would generate that many favorable shifts for the attacker.
 The Eagle landed with a perfect die roll of 3, adding three odds shifts to the Battle (raising the odds to 5:1 before the Support dice had their say)!